tvonhaus/gy502_c/README.md

 # Userspace C application for interfacing with the gy502/gy521 i2c sensor
-# Run with gy502 sensor connected to i2c pins
+Run with gy502 sensor connected to i2c pins

-# Application gets accelerometer, gyroscope and temperature data and continuously streams the output to terminal
+Application gets accelerometer, gyroscope and temperature data and continuously streams the output to terminal

+# Compilation
-# To compile run command make
+To compile run command make

-# To run the program ./gy502
+To run the program ./gy502

-# Make clean to clean up object files
+Make clean to clean up object files